LiJiangyuanLarry/LiJiangyuanLarry.github.io/readme.md

 # My simple website & CV generator

-This is my spin on simple website & CV generator based on the following needs:
+This is my spin on a simple website & CV generator based on the following needs:

 - Generate a website and a CV based on a single JSON file.
 - Keep things as simple as possible.
 The only external dependency is Jinja2.
 The rest is pure Python and HTML/CSS.